Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 7. Validation and explainability are ongoing challenges.
 How should the industry evolve its approach here?

 That’s where having a trusted execution environment and a secure update process becomes essential.
-If you know the model is authentic, the environment is controlled, and updates are properly managed, then you can actually reason about system behavior.
+If you know the model is authentic, the environment is controlled, and updates are properly managed, then you canconfidently characterize about how the system behaves, how it makes decisions, how it responds to inputs and whether those responses are consistent with safety expectations.
 Without that foundation, explainability becomes much harder.

 8. Vehicles remain in use for many years.
 What should the industry prioritize today to future-proof in-cabin systems?